AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 ## Literature Review
 ### Interaction between Polymeric Aluminum Hydroxide with Fluoride
-When hydrolyzed, polyaluminum based coagulants, one of which is polyaluminum chloride, form mono- and polymeric species [(Gebbie, 2001)](http://wioa.org.au/conference_papers/2001/pdf/paper6.pdf).
-The interaction between aluminum hydroxide polymer and fluoride leads to the formation of several insoluble and soluble products depending on the ratio of total fluoride ion and aluminum ion concentrations, pH, and the total applied fluoride and aluminum concentrations [(Parthasarathy et al., 1986)](http://www.nrcresearchpress.com/doi/abs/10.1139/v94-310).
-When pH is less than 4, the predominant fluorocomplex is AlF due to the complete dissociation of polymeric aluminum.
-When the ratio of total fluoride ion and aluminum ion concentrations is between 0.5 and 1, fluoride is observed to precipitate, replacing some of the hydroxide ions ions in the aluminum hydroxide polymer.
-When the ratio of total fluoride ion and aluminum ion concentration is greater than 3, there is both precipitate and dissolved complexed fluoride present.
+When hydrolyzed, polyaluminum based coagulants, one of which is polyaluminum chloride, formed mono- and polymeric species [(Gebbie, 2001)](http://wioa.org.au/conference_papers/2001/pdf/paper6.pdf).
+The interaction between aluminum hydroxide polymer and fluoride led to the formation of several insoluble and soluble products depending on the ratio of total fluoride ion and aluminum ion concentrations, pH, and the total applied fluoride and aluminum concentrations [(Parthasarathy et al., 1986)](http://www.nrcresearchpress.com/doi/abs/10.1139/v94-310).
+When pH was less than 4, the predominant fluorocomplex was AlF due to the complete dissociation of polymeric aluminum.
+When the ratio of total fluoride ion and aluminum ion concentrations was between 0.5 and 1, fluoride was observed to precipitate, replacing some of the hydroxide ions ions in the aluminum hydroxide polymer.
+When the ratio of total fluoride ion and aluminum ion concentration was greater than 3, there is both precipitate and dissolved complexed fluoride present.
 It was observed that the optimal conditions for precipitating fluoride was a hydroxide to aluminum ratio of 2.5, a fluoride to aluminum ratio of 0,7, and a pH between 4 and 7.

 ### Mechanisms Governing Removal of Fluoride
-Of the potential mechanisms that may play a role in the removal of fluoride with polyaluminum chloride, including surface adsorption, coprecipitation, and precipitation, it appears that coprecipitation is the main mechanism [(Kowalchuk, 2011)](https://digitalrepository.unm.edu/cgi/viewcontent.cgi?referer=https://www.google.com/&httpsredir=1&article=1059&context=ce_etds).
+Of the potential mechanisms that may play a role in the removal of fluoride with polyaluminum chloride, including surface adsorption, coprecipitation, and precipitation, it appeared that coprecipitation is the main mechanism [(Kowalchuk, 2011)](https://digitalrepository.unm.edu/cgi/viewcontent.cgi?referer=https://www.google.com/&httpsredir=1&article=1059&context=ce_etds).
 Coprecipitation is the contamination of a precipitate by an impurity that is otherwise soluble under the conditions of precipitation [(Randtke in Kowalchuk, 2011)](https://digitalrepository.unm.edu/cgi/viewcontent.cgi?referer=https://www.google.com/&httpsredir=1&article=1059&context=ce_etds).
-Occlusion and surface adsorption play major roles in this process.
+Occlusion and surface adsorption played major roles in this process.

 ### Interactions Among Fluoride, NOM, and Alum During Coagulation Process
-Experimental results from jar tests illuminate mechanisms of behind fluoroaluminum complexation [(Herrboldt, 2016)](https://repositories.lib.utexas.edu/bitstream/handle/2152/39194/HERRBOLDT-THESIS-2016.pdf?sequence=1).
+Experimental results from jar tests illuminated mechanisms of behind fluoroaluminum complexation [(Herrboldt, 2016)](https://repositories.lib.utexas.edu/bitstream/handle/2152/39194/HERRBOLDT-THESIS-2016.pdf?sequence=1).
 When fluoride was present in the system with alum, the residual aluminum increased significantly, indicating that fluoride is likely forming a soluble fluoroaluminum complex.
-In the removal of fluoride, NOM **[What is NOM?
-Define the terms that you use.]** caused a decrease in fluoride removal  from 50.1% to 45.8%, whereas NOM removal was inhibited by the presence of fluoride, indicated that it is likely outcompeting NOM for complexation with aluminum or adsorption to aluminum solids.
-In the precipitation of aluminum with fluoride, the particles are concentrated at smaller particle diameters, perhaps suggesting that fluoride may be inhibiting flocculation by acting as a stabilizing agent or by inhibiting precipitation. **[How does this inhibit flocculation?
-I am having a hard time following.]** It is hypothesized that fluoride prevents the growth of precipitates by inhibiting interactions between hydroxide and nearby particles.
-It is also hypothesized that, due to the way that fluoride can replace hydroxide in solids (Hao and Huang in [Herrboldt, 2016](https://repositories.lib.utexas.edu/bitstream/handle/2152/39194/HERRBOLDT-THESIS-2016.pdf?sequence=1)) **[Wrong way of using citation?? just say Herrboldt, 2016]**, the formation of aluminum hydroxide complexes is disrupted.
+In the removal of fluoride, the presence of natural organic matter (NOM) caused a small decrease in fluoride removal from 50.1% to 45.8%, whereas NOM removal was greatly inhibited by the presence of fluoride [(Herrboldt, 2016)](https://repositories.lib.utexas.edu/bitstream/handle/2152/39194/HERRBOLDT-THESIS-2016.pdf?sequence=1).  **RESOLVED: [What is NOM?
+Define the terms that you use.]** This indicates that in the removal of fluoride, fluoride was likely outcompeting NOM for complexation with aluminum or adsorption to aluminum solids.

+**RESOLVED:[How does this inhibit flocculation?
+I am having a hard time following.]** In the precipitation of aluminum with fluoride, fluoride was predicted to act in the following manner: since fluoride is a negatively charged species, fluoride must overcome the negative charge repulsion between particles in order to allow for aggregation.
+In the precipitation of fluoride with aluminum, the disruption of charges due to the negative repulsion stops collisions and ultimately causes particles to be concentrated at smaller particle diameters [(Herrboldt, 2016)](https://repositories.lib.utexas.edu/bitstream/handle/2152/39194/HERRBOLDT-THESIS-2016.pdf?sequence=1).
+In this manner, fluoride may inhibit the aggregation of flocs by acting as a stabilizing agent or by inhibiting precipitation.
+It was hypothesized that fluoride prevents the growth of precipitates by inhibiting interactions between hydroxide and nearby particles.
+It was also hypothesized that, due to the way that fluoride can replace hydroxide in solids , the formation of aluminum hydroxide complexes is disrupted.
+**RESOLVED: [Wrong way of using citation?? just say Herrboldt, 2016]**

 **[Please write more clearly.
 It is very difficult for me to follow the logic of this section.]**